shashwat-ghatiwala/LTH-pytorch/README.md

 # LTH-pytorch

-This repository contains a [Lottery Ticket Hypothesis](https://arxiv.org/pdf/1803.03635.pdf) implementation on single-cell RNA-seq data
+This repository contains a [Lottery Ticket Hypothesis](https://arxiv.org/pdf/1803.03635.pdf) implementation on single-cell RNA-seq data.

 The pruning criteria used for pruning is L1-magnitude based pruning.

 ## Training data